rmavis/cms/base/readme.md

 A Group Spec, unlike the others, is not based on a pre-defined base Group type, but it will need to specify the directory containing the content files relevant to the group, how to `filter` and `prepare` the content.

 Specs can also specify a `view_file`---which names an `erb` template file that knows how to render a view of that object---and an `output_file`---which names a file to write the view into.
+An Entry Spec must specify an `output_file`.
+Group and Field Specs may define their own `output_file`s, but they're not required.

 ### Fields